hluk/CopyQ/docs/installation.rst

     brew install --cask copyq

-On **macOS**, if you encounter issue where the app does crash with a dialog saying "CopyQ is damaged" or "CopyQ cannot be opened", you may need to run the following commands (for details, see `issue #2652
+On **macOS**, if you encounter an issue where the app crashes with a dialog saying "CopyQ is damaged" or "CopyQ cannot be opened", you may need to run the following commands (for details, see `issue #2652
 <https://github.com/hluk/CopyQ/issues/2652>`__):